dataiap/dataiap/day2/README.md

 <img src="ex_map.png" width="500" />

+-->

 # Done!

 Now you have hands on experience with the most popular python plotting library!  `Matplotlib` is far more power than what we have covered.
-Check out its documentation ()
+To cover the general process of using visualizations:

 * Always start by looking at your data with the simplest visualizations possible.
 For most datasets, a scatter plot or line graph is sufficient.
 * First view a summary of the whole dataset so that you know which subsets are worth visualizing in more detail, and how significant the details really are.
+* Plot your interesting data along a bunch of different dimensions.
+* Stare at your data, try to identify trends, outliers and other interesting regions and form hypotheses.
+* Use statistics to see if your hypotheses were correct (tomorrow's lecture)
-*
+* Repeat

-### Where do you go from here?
-More info about visualizations
-Animations
-Interactive visualizations

-#### Domain specific visualizations
+### Domain specific visualizations

-Lots of visualizations specialized for unique applications.

-Biology<br/>
+We only covered a small number of core visualizations in this lab.
+There are lots of other types of visualizations specialized for different domains.
+A few of them are listed below.

+Gene Expression Matrix<br/>
 <img src="done_gene.jpg" width="400" />

 [Network graphs](http://networkx.lanl.gov/)<br/>